12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Top pick for a luxury splurge, and one of the few hotels in SF with a pool.

-Okay, it’s not a boutique hotel, but I wanted to include at least recommendation for a luxury splurge.
-I’ve toured, partied, and even stayed at all of the major luxury hotels in San Francisco and I’d say, if you’re going to splurge on one, make it The St. Regis.
-The city has a few other five-star options (Four Seasons, The Ritz, The Fairmont, The Palace Hotel, and The W, most notably) but the St. Regis is my top pick because of their service, modern room designs that exude quiet luxury, and rare-for-San-Francisco indoor pool.
-Plus, some of the other properties feel a bit dated (even though they still have excellent hospitality) whereas the St. Regis has a modern feel.
+Okay, it's not a boutique hotel, but I wanted to include at least one recommendation for a luxury splurge.
+I’ve toured, partied, and even stayed at all of the major luxury hotels in San Francisco (aside from the newly re-opened Huntington Hotel), and if you're going to go five-star, make it The St. Regis.
+The city has a few other options at that level — the Four Seasons, The Ritz, The Fairmont, The Palace, and The W, most notably — but the St. Regis is my top pick for its service, modern rooms that exude quiet luxury, and a rare-for-San-Francisco indoor pool.
+Some of the other properties feel a bit dated despite their excellent hospitality, whereas the St. Regis feels genuinely current.

 Jessie Beck